TCoulter2/MGT4250_AirPorts/README.md

  • Great (1 point): Interpret a visualization and explain how it contributes to answering your question.

+The first dashboard includes two visualizations that creates a foundation for answering our underlying question: When are the busiest and least busiest times to travel on the top three airlines in the top 10 major domestic airports?
+“Top 10 Airports in Terms of Number of Flights”, is a visualization map that compares the ten most trafficked domestic airports.
+The graph is marked with ten circles, with each dot representing one airport, that vary in size corresponding to their ranking in popularity.
+For example, Atlanta is the most trafficked airport in the country and thus has the biggest plot on the graph.
+This visualization allows the reader to better picture where the ten most popular airports are on a map and provides a good idea of how popular each airport is.
+“Flights Per Month by Airport” also tracks the top ten most popular domestic airports, but compares them by total flights in thousands to a given month.
+This graph goes one step further than the visualization map.
+By analyzing each airport by month, we can start to determine when the busiest and least busiest time is to travel.
+Generally, February and September are the least busy months and you should avoid traveling in November.
+The graphs indicate that the top three airports in the United States are located in Atlanta, Dallas, and Denver.

 ## Section 4:
 Great (3 points)
  o Find an article related to your questions and summarize the article.